butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 Any account making a transfer will get 50% from the last inactive account while the last inactive account tokens will be burned to a zero!
 After 256 reaps, the sowing begins.

-## Automated buffering mechanism
-To escape the token manipulation, we will buffer the transfers.
-The buffer will grow, at random, with the amount of transfers.
-The buffered transfers will be processed at random, and very soon, we won't be able to tell what is happening.
-It will become a complete state of a chaos!